woleet/woleet-weblibs/README.md

 **`woleet.verify.receipt(receipt)`**

-This function allows to verify any proof of existence receipt compatible with the Chainpoint format, or any proof of signature receipt compatible with the Chainpoint extension proposed by Woleet for signature anchoring.
+Allows to verify any proof of existence receipt compatible with the Chainpoint format, or any proof of signature receipt compatible with the Chainpoint extension proposed by Woleet for signature anchoring.